mildlydeterministic/StoryEnginePicker/docs/spec.md

-# Creative Prompt Generator — Requirements Specification
+# 📟 Creative Prompt Generator — Requirements Specification

 ## 1. **Project Overview**

 This is a **Python-based creative writing prompt generator** that builds prompts from custom card decks grouped by prompt type and theme.
 It will initially operate through a **basic command-line interface** using `input()` and ASCII-style output.
 Later enhancements may include UI elements and structured card data pulled from files or external storage.

+This spec is further refined and defined in high_level_design.md and low_level_design.md

 ---